-There are many moving parts that make up the digital value chain enabling these benefits: high-speed wireless data networks and protocols, cloud computing, AI and machine learning, big data, analytics, mobile devices, cheap data storage, faster CPUs—the list is long and, as one technology improves, it tends to enable yet more innovation in other areas as well.
+Many moving parts make up the digital value chain enabling these benefits: high-speed wireless data networks and protocols, cloud computing, AI and machine learning, big data, analytics, mobile devices, cheap data storage, faster CPUs—the list is long, and as one technology improves it tends to enable yet more innovation in other areas.

-Just like with past technological and industrial advancements like robotics and automation, operators who embrace these technologies are, over time, expected to outperform those who do not.
-And while digitalization and the IIoT present a host of benefits and new business opportunities, they do not come without some risk.
-Specifically, an increased threat of cyber attacks on operational infrastructure and systems.
+As with past technological and industrial advancements such as robotics and automation, operators who embrace these technologies are expected, over time, to outperform those who do not.
+And though digitalization and the IIoT present multiple benefits and new business opportunities, they do come with some risk – specifically, an increased threat of cyberattacks on operational infrastructure and systems.

 What Is an IIoT Device?

-But before we can talk about the opportunities and risks presented by the IIoT, you have to define it first.
-The Industrial Internet Consortium (IIC) defines an IIoT device or endpoint as a “component that has computational capabilities and network connectivity”.
-This can include a lot of things in an industrial setting; from simple temperature sensors to connected pumps and valves to fully-functioning, autonomous robots.
+The Industrial Internet Consortium (IIC) defines an IIoT device or endpoint as a “component that has computational capabilities and network connectivity.”
+This can include a lot of things in an industrial setting; from simple temperature sensors to connected pumps and valves to fully functioning, autonomous robots.
 For the purposes of this paper, we are focusing on the sensors, actuators, and industrial control points that make up the vast majority of IIoT deployments and serve as the foundational elements of most IIoT ecosystems.

-Over the next five years the uptake of IIoT devices, platforms, and applications is predicted to be significant.
+Over the next five years the adoption of IIoT devices, platforms, and applications is predicted to be significant.
 Growth estimates vary widely because of the many use cases, different definitions of what IIoT is, and the verticals into which IIoT devices and applications can be applied.
-Studies have placed the CAGR anywhere between 8 and 18% between now and 2024.
+Studies have placed the Compound Annual Growth Rate (CAGR) anywhere between 8% and 18% through 2024.
 The dollar value estimates of these markets are in the tens to hundreds of billions.